Radu Rosetti: Memoirs and final years

 During the first 1920s, Rosetti Sr spent his summers writing, invited by a landowner friend to share his manors in Traian and Filipești; he was reportedly working on his volumes of recent history, which included a (never published) voluminous account of the war, which he was to call O partidă de stos ("A Game of Basset", jibing at Brătianu's political deals).
 His rental arrangement ended when the estate administrator grew suspicious of the guest, and forced his departure.
 He was living on Ștefan cel Mare Highway in Bucharest, a "modest, shabby even place, the refuge of a scholar."
 Rosetti returned to publishing in 1920–1921, with two selections of "Moldavian tales" (Povești moldovenești).
-He followed up with a 1922 memoir, Amintiri, which Iorga recognized as a "precious" source.
+He followed up with a 1922 memoir, Amintiri.
+Iorga recognized it as a "precious" source, while writer Artur Silvestri called it a volume of "exceptional quality".
 Part of it doubled as oral history, collecting testimonies from Rosetti's elders, including details of Jewish toleration and pogroms, as well as on the looting and raping by marauding Ottomans and the intermingling between Romanians and Roma slaves.
 In its polemical fragments, it showed glimpses of the author's Russophobia and critique of manorialism, with jibes against landowners such as Costache Conachi.

 As noted by literary historian George Călinescu, overall the series showed the boyar class being "unbelievably obsolete", "dazzled" by "the new liberal society"; Rosetti's style was "always agreeable."
 Similarly, Ornea concludes that the "sympathetic reconstruction [they offer] can be considered entirely reliable as a document", but also "veritable literature."
-Critic Eugen Lovinescu praises Rosetti as one of the great and distinctly Moldavian raconteurs, placing him alongside Gheorghe Sion and Dumitru C. Moruzi.
+Critic Eugen Lovinescu praises Rosetti as one of the great and distinctly Moldavian raconteurs, placing him alongside Gheorghe Sion and Dumitru C. Moruzi, while Silvestri draws a comparison between Rosetti and his contemporary Constantin Gane, as two men who retold history with an "outstanding epic vein."
 The "Tales", fictionalizing Moldavia's more distant past, were noticeably more daring in subject matter and conflict.
 Praised by Călinescu for their accomplished narratives, they included episodes of double-dealing over land property, vengeful castration, and forceful religious conversion.